 Everyone knows that drunk driving is illegal.
-If you are caught with an unlawful bodily alcohol content or exhibit signs of intoxication while driving, the police can arrest you for Operating While Intoxicated (OWI).
-However, in order for an DUI investigation to begin, there must be a valid traffic stop.
+If you’re caught with an unlawful bodily alcohol content or exhibit signs of intoxication while driving, the police can arrest you for operating while intoxicated (OWI), otherwise known as driving under the influence (DUI).
+However, in order for a DUI investigation to begin, there must be a valid traffic stop.
+DUI checkpoints are a way law enforcement ensure they have a valid traffic stop.

 Typically, an officer will claim that you were speeding or failed to maintain your lane.
 However, some states have an extra level of law enforcement on the road ways by utilizing DUI Checkpoints.

-If you are forced to speak with an officer, this interaction can be deemed a seizure.
+If you’re forced to speak with an officer, this interaction can be deemed a seizure.
 Considering the DUI checkpoint requires every driver to be “seized,” this is unreasonable.
 Michigan has held firm that the use of DUI checkpoints is illegal.

 How the Police Gets Around This

-Officers will assume you are intoxicated if you are leaving an establishment that sells alcohol at that hour.
-Police will often watch you leave the bar to see if you are stumbling or lacking coordination.
+Officers will assume you’re intoxicated if you’re leaving an establishment that sells alcohol at that hour.
+Police will often watch you leave the bar to see if you’re stumbling or lacking coordination.

 An Uber is Cheaper than a DUI